FA-25-mixed-reality-production-support/.github/profile/README.md

 Participants will work in agile teams, fostering an environment of collaboration and independent problem-solving.
 While prior experience with AI or VR is not required, students should bring a strong interest in emerging technologies and a willingness to engage with new concepts.
 This project offers an opportunity to develop practical skills, exchange knowledge with peers, and contribute to innovative solutions in a dynamic and interdisciplinary setting.

-## Customers

-### Siemens Healthineers

-Siemens Healthineers is a leading global medical technology company specializing in innovative healthcare solutions.
-They develop and manufacture advanced imaging, diagnostic, and therapeutic systems, including MRI and CT scanners, laboratory diagnostics, and robotic-assisted surgery technologies.
-Their focus is on improving patient outcomes, enhancing healthcare efficiency, and driving digital transformation through AI-powered diagnostics, automation, and data-driven decision-making.
-With a strong emphasis on precision medicine and personalized healthcare, Siemens Healthineers plays a key role in shaping the future of medical technology.

-### Linova

-Linova is a software consulting company based in Munich, specializing in custom software development and digital transformation solutions for businesses across various industries.
-They provide innovative software solutions that optimize business processes, enhance operational efficiency, and support digital growth.
-With expertise in areas such as enterprise software, cloud computing, and data integration, Linova helps organizations leverage technology to achieve their strategic goals.
-By focusing on agile methodologies and collaborative partnerships, Linova delivers tailored solutions that drive long-term success and innovation for their clients.

 ## Course Team

 ### Instructors